MetaMoRpheXx/SmartCrew/README.md

 ### New Spice

   - Chemists, Engineers, and Mechanic will sometimes fail at their "experiment" so you might see them explode and do minuscule amount of AoE damage.
 They also work hard so they sweat... a lot.
+  - Outlaws and Soldiers will, now patrol the area during certain times.
+You needed that security after all!

 ### Features